-Supports building self-esteem: Besides physical and mental health benefits, Yoga Nidra can also lead to increased self-awareness and emotional regulation.
+Supports building self-esteem: Besides physical and mental health benefits, Yoga Nidra meditation can also lead to increased self-awareness and emotional regulation.
 Yoga Nidra requires the individual to focus inward, becoming aware of their thoughts, emotions, and physical sensations.
 This increased self-awareness can lead to a greater understanding of one's emotional triggers and patterns and the ability to respond skillfully and compassionately.

 Improves sleep pattern: Another Yoga Nidra benefit is its ability to improve sleep.
 Deep relaxation achieved during the practice promotes more restful sleep, allowing for a better quality of sleep and a reduction in insomnia.
 The visualization and affirmations used in the guided meditation can also help release lingering thoughts or worries, allowing for a more peaceful night's sleep.